amuehlem/MISP-RPM/README.md

 is to be able to include our repository on your systems.
 MariaDB will be installed from the official mariadb repository.

 # Updates
+#### June 10 2024
+- update to 2.4.193
+- removed MariaDB-Server and MariaDB-Client as dependency, this allows to install MISP with an external database.
+See installation instructions for more details.

 #### May 21 2024
 - new download url, moving to misp-project.ch, see [upgrading instructions](UPGRADE.md)
 - new GPG Key